 All Delaware businesses must have a Delaware Business License from the Division of Revenue.
 The license must be renewed annually.
 Depending on the type of business, activities conducted, and location, companies may need other licenses and permits, as well.

-All businesses that hire employees must have an EIN.
+All businesses that hire employees must have an employer identification number (EIN).
 Even those without employees might need one because many banks require them before they’ll open up a bank account for a business.
 Sometimes an EIN is requested on other official paperwork, too.
 Fortunately, EINs are free from the IRS, and CorpNet can assist companies in obtaining them by completing and submitting the application (Form SS-4) for them.

-(Note that businesses with employees must also file a report to calculate their Unemployment Insurance liability payable to the Delaware Division of Unemployment Insurance.
-And in most situations, businesses with employees must also carry Workers’ Compensation Insurance.)
+Note that businesses with employees must also file a report to calculate their Unemployment Insurance liability payable to the Delaware Division of Unemployment Insurance.
+And in most situations, businesses with employees must also carry Workers’ Compensation Insurance.
+Learn more about registering for payroll taxes in Delaware.

 The state of Delaware imposes no state or local general sales tax or VAT taxes.
 And local real property taxes are low within jurisdictions within the state.